tammyzhang-1/playful-plants/design-plan/design-journey.md

 - Decided to move form elements from being underneath the image to the side in a stacked layout with checkboxes being inline as needed, so that the form has good alignment and is filled out in a smooth vertical motion
 - This way Tim does not have to jump around the page to fill out all fields and the layout is more similar to the details page seen by the consumers
+- REVISION: will add fourth textbox so that there is a place to input hardiness zone data, which does not suit checkboxes or dropdowns

 ### Design Pattern Explanation/Reflection (Milestone 1)